Officials: Men’s rights lawyer killed attorney in California

 Den Hollander, 72, described himself as an “anti-feminist” attorney who filed lawsuits challenging the constitutionality of “ladies night” promotions at bars and nightclubs, sued Columbia University for providing women’s studies classes, and sued news organizations over what he said was biased coverage.

 In more than 2,000 pages of often misogynistic, racist writings posted online, Den Hollander had sharply criticized Salas and other female judges.
 He also wrote about wanting to use the rest of his time on earth to “even the score” with his perceived enemies, using “cowboy justice.”

-Den Hollander and Angelucci, 52, were involved in separate lawsuits seeking to force the U.S. government to require all young women to join men in registering for a possible military draft.